Kalvan series: Hos-Hostigos

-The flag of Hos-Hostigos is decreed to be a red keystone (i.e. the symbol of Calvin Morrison's native Pennsylvania) on a dark green field.
+The flag of Hos-Hostigos is decreed to be a red keystone (the symbol of Calvin Morrison's native Pennsylvania) on a dark green field.

 Hostigos

 The princedom of Hostigos, also known as Old Hostigos, is the first princedom of the kingdom of Hos-Hostigos founded by Kalvan.
-At the time of Kalvan's arrival, Hostigos consisted of all of Centre County, southern Clinton County, and Lycoming County, Pennsylvania south of the Bald Eagle Mountains and was ruled by Prince Ptosphes.
+At the time of Kalvan's arrival, Hostigos consisted of all of Centre County, southern Clinton County, and Lycoming County, Pennsylvania south of Bald Eagle Mountain and was ruled by Prince Ptosphes.
 Its flag is a blue halberd-head on a red field.
 After Kalvan married Ptosphes' daughter Rylla, Kalvan became heir to Old Hostigos.

 Hostigos' capital (and the capital of Hos-Hostigos) is Hostigos Town (soon to become Hostigos City, built on the site of real-world Bellefonte, Pennsylvania).
 Notable castles include Tarr-Hostigos, the home of Prince Ptosphes, which defends Hostigos Town.

 Sask

-Sask, consisting of Blair and parts of Clearfield, Huntington, and Bedford Counties in Pennsylvania, is one of Old Hostigos' former enemies ruled by the gluttonous Prince Sarrask.
+Sask, consisting of Blair and parts of Clearfield, Huntingdon, and Bedford Counties in Pennsylvania, is one of Old Hostigos' former enemies ruled by the gluttonous Prince Sarrask.
 After the extremely bloody Battle of Fyk and the capture of Sarrask, Sask becomes an important tool in Kalvan's war against Styphon's House.
 Sask's capital is Sask Town (on the site of real-world Hollidaysburg, Pennsylvania), and its flag is a golden-rayed sun on a green field.

 Nostor

-To the north-east of Hostigos, Nostor—consisting of Tioga and parts of Northumberland, Lycoming and Montour Counties to the forks of the Susquehanna—is another one of Old Hostigos' former enemies.
+To the north-east of Hostigos, Nostor — consisting of Tioga and parts of Northumberland, Lycoming, and Montour counties to the forks of the Susquehanna — is another one of Old Hostigos' former enemies.
 At the time of Kalvan's arrival, Nostor was ruled by the cruel Prince Gormoth and was to be the main arm of the Styphon's House attack on Hostigos.
-After the defeats at the siege of Tarr-Dombra and the Battle of Fitra (aka "that Dralm-damned battle," fought in heavy fog), Hostigi troops invaded and burned much of southern Nostor, leading to a free-for-all civil war in Nostor.

-Soon after the formation of Hos-Hostigos, the civil war ended when Gormoth was killed and replaced by Prince Pheblon, who agreed to join Hos-Hostigos.
+The reformed Hostigi forces under Kalvan's guidance defeated the Nostori army and invaded the princedom, leading to a brief civil war within Nostor.
+The new prince, Prince Pheblon, agrees to join Hos-Hostigos.
 Nostor's capital is Nostor Town (near real-world Hughesville, Pennsylvania), and its flag is an orange lily on a black field.

-Beshta
+Other princedoms

 Beshta is located in the Besh (Juniata) River Valley, south-east of Old Hostigos and was ruled by Prince Baltar when Kalvan arrived in Hostigos.
 Its colors are black and pale yellow.

-Beshta was set to scavenge plunder from the Nostori and Saski invasion of Hostigos when Kalvan arrived, and Balthar sent his brother Balthames to aid Sarrask at the Battle of Fyk.
-After Balthames' tactical blunder led to victory for Hostigos, Balthar was forced to accept the lordship of King Kalvan and enter into the new kingdom of Hos-Hostigos.

-After Balthar's betrayal at the Battle of Tenebra, Balthar was executed and replaced by Prince Phrames.